bml1g12/benchmarking_video_reading_python/README.md

 Timings can be found in the ./timings folder.

 Timings are reported over 1000 frames as `time_for_all_frames` (seconds) +/- `stddev_for_all_frames` (seconds)  with this standard deviation calculatied over 3 repeats. `time_per_frame` is calculated as `time_for_all_frames`/1000 and the FPS is calculated as 1/`time_per_frame`.

+# Future Work

+Would like to investigate this library: https://github.com/KevinKecc/diva_io/blob/master/docs/speed.md